 Indeed, NICE (the UK’s National Institute for Health and Care Excellence) which decides if a drug can be prescribed on the National Health Service, says “NSAIDS, benzodiazepines and opioids, used for acute pain, should not be prescribed for chronic pain”.

 What do they recommend instead?!
 They suggest antidepressants for the psychological effects of pain, group exercise programmes, psychological therapy and, (guess what?) acupuncture!
 (NICE draft clinical guidelines, August 3, 2020)

 This is why an old pattern of illness that had gone away but recurs, after what we regard as good treatment, is often a good sign that the body is getting better.

-The Law of Cure helps to guide practitioners in treating their patients.
-If patients understand it and the idea of suppression, even better!
+The Law of Cure helps to guide practitioners when treating their patients.
+If patients understand it too, and the idea of suppression, even better!

 In other words, it could be a Western orthodox doctor using conventional medicine, or an acupuncturist, healer, herbalist, hypnotherapist, Reiki practitioner, osteopath … it doesn’t have to be a homoeopath or an acupuncturist!
 Any therapist alert to the possibility of suppression and how to undo it may be able to help.

-It is the continued action of treatments that curb ongoing or chronic illness that is suppressive: symptoms go but the patient doesn’t really get better.
+It is the continued action of treatments that curb ongoing or chronic illness that is suppressive: the patient’s symptoms reduce or disappear but the he doesn’t really get better.